dionyziz/ting/etc/spec/SPECIFICATION.md

 a new message being posted does not affect the scrolling position of the history area.

+When the user scrolls upwards and reaches the top of the displayed messages, there is a button with the prompt "Δες παλαιότερα μυνήματα" if there are older messages to show.
+In case there are not older messages to show, the button should not appear.
+Clicking the button diplays 100 older messages (if more than 100 older messages exist), otherwise it displays the remaining of older messsages.

 For efficiency reasons, very old messages can be removed from the chat history.

 ## Message formatting